 The WSADuplicateSocket function returns a WSAPROTOCOL_INFO structure that can be used to create a new socket descriptor for a shared socket.
 The WSADuplicateSocket function cannot be used on a QOS-enabled socket.

-int WSAAPI WSADuplicateSocketW( SOCKET s, DWORD dwProcessId, LPWSAPROTOCOL_INFOW lpProtocolInfo );
+int WSAAPI WSADuplicateSocketW( [in] SOCKET s, [in] DWORD dwProcessId, [out] LPWSAPROTOCOL_INFOW lpProtocolInfo );

 Descriptor identifying the local socket.

 Process identifier of the target process in which the duplicated socket will be used.

 Pointer to a buffer, allocated by the client, that is large enough to contain a WSAPROTOCOL_INFO structure.
 The service provider copies the protocol information structure contents to this buffer.